 Does Car Insurance Cover Windshield Replacement And Repair?

-Using car insurance for a crack may not be worth it since repair costs aren’t that major.
-It’s when the whole thing needs to be replaced that the auto shop bill can get steep.
-If your windshield was broken in an accident that another driver caused, then your property damage car insurance will cover it.
-Comprehensive coverage will also cover windshield damage and replacements.
-However, several auto insurance companies charge a windshield replacement deductible before providing a payout.
-But depending on the state you live in and your car insurance provider, you may be able to get around the broken windshield deductible.
+Using car insurance for a crack may not be worth it since repair costs are low.
+When the whole thing needs to be replaced, the auto shop bill can get steep.
+Suppose your windshield was broken in an accident that another driver caused.
+In that case, your property damage car insurance will cover it.

 Can Comprehensive Car Insurance Cover Windshield Replacement?

-Comprehensive car insurance protects you against any damage done to your car while it is parked and you are away from it.
-If your windshield is broken by a falling object or vandalized, then your comprehensive coverage will cover your windshield replacement, but the glass deductible must be paid if it is required in your state.
-However, if your windshield was damaged in an accident that you were responsible for, your collision insurance may cover it but not without the glass deductible.
+Comprehensive car insurance protects you against any damage to your car while it is parked and you are away from it.
+Suppose your windshield is broken by a falling object or vandalized.
+In that case, your comprehensive coverage will cover your windshield replacement.
+However, the glass deductible must be paid if required in your state.

 How Does Full Glass Coverage Insure a Broken Windshield?